tedconf/symfony-doc-unofficial/reference/en/05-Factories.markdown

 ### ~`debug`~

 The `debug` option sets the debugging mode.
-If set to `on`, un-translated messages are decorated with a prefix and a suffix (see below).
+If set to `true`, un-translated messages are decorated with a prefix and a suffix (see below).

 ### ~`untranslated_prefix`~